-Why it matters – consumer demand
+Why sustainable cannabis marketing matters – consumer demand

 Companies having social and environmental values is is something customers care about.
 In a study, nine consumers out of ten said they expect companies to do more than focus on profit – they expect companies to operate responsibly and address social and environmental issues.
 A whopping 84 percent of consumers say they seek out responsible products whenever possible, and 73% of millennials surveyed said they pay more for for brands that align with their values.

 Many cannabis companies have internal goals around sustainability, and may even spout some of those values on the website.
 If talking the talk, you should also be willing to walk the walk.

 Toss away the idea that sustainability is a luxury.
 It’s something your company needs to thrive – and you can’t just greenwash your way out of it neither, customers are savvy and can smell the BS.

 Whenever buying anything, think about the entire lifecycle of the product.

 How was it made?
 Where was it made?
 Was it shipped from overseas or made locally?
 Is the thing made out of renewable plant-based materials like paper (or hemp!), or extracted petroleum-based materials like plastics?
 If your product is sun-grown on a family farm biodynamically, and your website talks about your love for the land and mother earth, but your tradeshow giveaway is a throwaway plastic item – is that being true to your brand?